|

 Under the Roman Emperor Diocletian, who ruthlessly persecuted Christians, Bishop Nicholas suffered for his faith, was exiled and imprisoned, but eventually released.
 Not until Emperor Constantine's rule (324 - 337 AD) was Christian worship legalized.

+In 325 Emperor Constantine called the Council of Nicaea (now Iznik), which was the first ecumenical council ever held.
 More than 300 bishops from all over the Christian world came to participate in the debate.
 Bishop Nicholas' name appears on the oldest Greek list of attendees and on five other historical documents.

+Nicholas so forcefully argued for the doctrine of the Holy Trinity that he incurred being stripped of his office and thrown in jail.
 Eastern church lore has it that during the night Jesus, along with his Mother Mary, appeared to Nicholas: Jesus handing him the book of Gospels (see icon illustration on the left: Jesus leans down from a cloud and bestows a blessing and the Holy Book), and Mary returning to him the bishop's stole which had been taken away from him.
+Thus Bishop Nicholas was reinstated by divine intervention.

 Of foremost historical significance is the fact that the council of Nicaea adopted Nicholas' statement about the Holy Trinity, which forms part of the Nicene Creed, still said in churches today.